ZeitOnline/vivi/core/src/zeit/cms/repository/README.txt

  ('year', 'http://namespaces.zeit.de/QPS/attributes'): '2006'}

-When we convert the UnknownResource back to a `Resource` object, the properties are still there:
+When we convert the PersistentUnknownResource back to a `Resource` object, the properties are still there:

 >>> resource = zeit.connector.interfaces.IResource(content)